Each month, this space will be dedicated to a library resource or service available free with your Omaha Public Library card.

 The Ralston Arena offers public ice skating for $5, with free ice skate rental.
-The Motto McLean Ice Arena inside Hitchcock Park near 45th and Q Streets offers Family Skate time Sunday from 4 to 6:15 p.m.
+The Motto McLean Ice Arena, located at 5015 S. 45th St., will offer free skating for kids 12 and younger Saturday from noon to 2 p.m.
+There will also be Family Skate time Sundays from 4 to 6:15 p.m.
+More.

 We put together a list of must-see spots across the state.
 How many of these destinations can you cross off your Cornhusker bucket list?